GeekTrainer/learn-vue/m07-computed-properties/includes/2-computed-properties.md

 If you display your HTML page now and click any of the feature thumbnails, you should see only the new **Add Trip Feature** heading, the product name, and the product description for any selected feature.
 Now it's time to add a few more details that are specific to each trip feature so that passengers will want to add these attractions to their basic cruise package.

 - Add new properties in the `data()` section of your **main.js** file below the comment that reads `//TODO: Add feature properties`.
-- Add new settings to each of the three feature methods below the comment that reads `//TODO: update feature methods`

 ```javascript
 ...